0xffff-one/0xffff-lib/README.md

 └── WORKSPACE # import extenal dependencies
 ```

-### Add modules
+### Tutorial: adding modules

-For instance, if we are going to a matrix calculation module to our library.
-Considering the module doesn't belong to any existing module, we need to add a directory called `matrix` for logical need.
-Now our `src` directory looks like:
+For instance, we are going to add a matrix calculation module to our library.
+Considering the module is currently non-existent in our library, we need to create a directory called `matrix`.
+Now our `src` directory looks like this:

 ```
 .